coreos/issue-sync/README.md

 `repo-name` is the GitHub repo from which issues will be retrieved.
 It must be in the form `owner/repo`, for example `coreos/issue-sync`.

-`jira-uri` is the base URI of the JIRA instance.
-If the JIRA instance lives on a subdirectory, that must be included.
+`jira-uri` is the base URL of the JIRA instance.
+If the JIRA instance lives at a non-root URL, the path must be included.
 For example, `https://example.com/jira`.

 `jira-project` is the key (not the name) of the project in JIRA to